Feature article

 AI summary

-December saw a record $14.1 billion in mortgage lending, driven by a surge in homeowners switching banks.
-This refinancing rush accounted for $5.8 billion of the total.
+December saw a record $14.1 billion in mortgage lending, largely driven by a $5.8 billion surge in refinancing as Kiwis switched banks.

-The main incentive was aggressive cash-back offers, which peaked at 1.5% of the loan value.
-According to Cotality, this activity was led by financially "safe" borrowers rationally taking advantage of the deals.
+The main incentive was lucrative cash-back offers, which major banks temporarily increased to 1.5% of the loan value.
+According to Cotality, this rush was led by financially "safe" borrowers.

 The "Refi" Rush